Psychological Tactics of Manipulation

 Coercion

 This tactic isn’t all fun and flirty.
 When someone is “coercing” another to do something, they may be using fear of harm or threats.
-They might say, “If you don’t help me rob this bank I’ll kick your dog.”
+They might say, “If you don’t help me rob this bank, I’ll kick your dog.”
 Yikes.
-The person being coerced may feel as though the consequences of not doing the action are worse than the consequences of doing the action.
+The person being coerced may feel that the consequences of not doing the action are worse than those of doing the action.

 Silent Treatment

 Silence is a surprisingly effective manipulation (and negotiation) tool.
-Silence makes us anxious; if someone is silent, or refusing to speak, we may feel the urge to give into their desires or give them something they want just to break the silence.
+Silence makes us anxious; if someone is silent or refusing to speak, we may feel the urge to give in to their desires or something they want just to break the silence.

 silent treatment